-Hopefully, we are all thinking of having the oil changed and maintenance performed to our vehicles after the long winter here in Pennsylvania.
-One of the questions I have been asked more often recently is, do I need synthetic oil?
-I’ll explain what makes synthetic oil a better lubricant then conventional oil first.
+Hopefully, we are all thinking of having the oil changed and maintenance performed on our vehicles after the long winter here in Pennsylvania.
+One of the questions I have been asked often recently is, do I need synthetic oil?
+I’ll explain what makes synthetic oil a better lubricant than conventional oil first.

 The oil brought out of the ground must be cleaned of impurities and additives added to meet the ASE standards.
-The hard part is deciding, how much cash to spend in the process, to come out with a viable product.
-The reason being, conventional oil has different shaped molecules, some which will evaporate off sooner because of their smaller size, thus loosing some needed properties sooner than later.
+The hard part is deciding how much cash to spend in the process to come out with a viable product.
+The reason being, conventional oil has differently shaped molecules, some of which will evaporate off sooner because of their smaller size, thus losing some needed properties sooner than later.
 The different shapes matter too.
-As for example; at the carnaval there was allot of balls placed in a large area, the same size and different colors, it was easy to move around.
+For example, at the Carnaval, there were many balls placed in a large area, the same size and other colors, it was easy to move around.
 Imagine how much more difficult it would be if there were squares, rectangles, and triangles in the area.
 The same holds true for conventional oil versus synthetic oil.
-Synthetic oil is designed from the ground up to have compatible molecules, thus allowing them to move by each other with less resistance and promoting running cooler with less wear.
-Your seeing the general picture why synthetics “just plain work better” as they are, designer oils, made for very specific applications.
+Synthetic oil is designed from the ground up to have compatible molecules, allowing them to move by each other with less resistance and promote running cooler with less wear.
+You see the general picture of why synthetics “just plain work better” as they are, designer oils, made for particular applications.

 One last note: Be sure to ask your Auto Technician what may be best for you.
-He/she knows what is required for your transportation and with a little conversation can help you decide what is best
+He/she knows what is required for your transportation and, with a bit of conversation, can help you decide what is best

 As always ” Great Service with a Smile”